CatherineTrevor/gothenburg-netball/TESTING.md

 ![View on Chrome development tools](assets/images/supporting-docs/mobile-view-bugfix.jpg)

+Researching the problem, I read one article on [David Walsh's blog](https://davidwalsh.name/image-max-width) regarding image width, and after revaluating my css, understood my specificity was not high enough to control the image size.

-This was solved through increasing the specificity of the image within the div, to ensure the size on smaller screens was always small and contained within the div.
+This was solved through increasing the specificity of the image within the div by adding an ID to the image, to ensure the size on smaller screens was always small and contained within the div.

             <div class="row">
                 <br>